 This mango achaar is a special South Asian condiment that is both spicy and sweet and uses the best of summer time mangoes.
-It is a no bake recipe and a nice introduction to achaar.
+It’s a no bake recipe and a nice introduction to achaar.

-What is achaar?
-Achaar is a spicy and tangy pickled condiment that is common in South Asian cuisine.
-It is a fruit or vegetable that is left to ferment in a brine made of oil and vinegar.
+What is achaar (also spelled achar)?
+It’s a spicy and tangy pickled condiment that is common in South Asian cuisine.
+It’s a fruit or vegetable that is left to ferment in a brine made of oil and vinegar.
 Whole spices are added such as mustard seed, cumin seeds, fennel, peppercorns and chili peppers.
 The oil and spices prevent the growth of bacteria, resulting in a full bodied, fermented flavor.
 Every region has a different way of making achaar and the combinations of ingredients are endless.
 It is the South Asian equivalent to Kimchi.

 Achaar is typically prepared in the summer months when the temperatures are warm and most appropriate for fermenting as opposed to making it in cold winter months when fermenting takes longer or is harder to achieve.
 Achaar would be placed in direct heat or sun to speed up the process of fermentation.

 Achaar can be spooned atop any South Asian meal to add that extra kick of spice and umami flavor.
+I also love eating it with rice, fish, eggs, avocado toast and tacos.
 The act of making achaar is considered an ancient art because our ancestors have been preserving food for decades.

 My grandfather in Pakistan had a great love affair with pickling and making achaar.
 I didn’t get to spend much time with him because we lived so far away from each other but I was lucky to spend a summer there when I was twelve.
 He spent many hours hunched over his kitchen counter, cutting and dicing vegetables and tending to his jars of pickles.
 He said that he found the whole process meditative.